STEAM by Design

 Failure

-This concentration will reinforce and build on computational thinking, problem-solving, and beginning programming concepts as introduced in the Computer Science Exploration.
-Students will use the design-thinking process to create their projects.
+This elective will reinforce and build on computational thinking, problem-solving, and beginning programming concepts introduced in the Computer Science Exploration.
+Students will create their projects using the design-thinking process.
 While each student will have agency in designing their project, the common theme will be proposals that address the 17 Sustainable Development Goals

-Students will have access to 3D creation and printing tools, physical computing materials, desktop computers, virtual reality creation tools and hardware, a variety of programming platforms, drones, robots and other programmable tools.
-There will be no assigned work outside of class.
-Students are encouraged to continue working on any project they are developing on their own time.
+Students will have access to 3D creation and printing tools, physical computing materials, desktop computers, virtual reality creation tools and hardware, various programming platforms, drones, robots, and other programmable tools.
+There will be no assigned work outside of class, and students are encouraged to continue working on any project they are developing on their own time.

-Using the tools available to them, learners will tackle problems that may not have solutions or have multiple types of solutions.
-They will use the most current research and practices to apply their knowledge and improve their projects.
+Using the tools available, learners will tackle problems that may not have solutions or have multiple types of solutions.
+They will use current research and practices to apply their knowledge and improve their projects.

-STEAM by Design is unlike any class students have been a part of to date.
-In many ways, it is not simply a class but a learner-directed learning opportunity based in science, technology, electronics, art and math.
+STEAM by Design is unlike any class students have been a part of.
+In many ways, it is not simply a class but a learner-directed learning opportunity based on science, technology, electronics, art, and math.
 Students will be best positioned to succeed if they demonstrate the following qualities and interests:

 • Interest in coding, design, electronics, engineering, art, or robotics